 Getting involved on campus helps you build career and personal skills that will help you long after you leave college.
 You'll meet new people, share ideas, and learn more about yourself and your skills!
 Whether you attend programs, plan events, or become president of a Registered Student Organization, we can help you GET CONNECTED to your university.

 Getting involved gives you the opportunity to meet new people and feel at home.
 Ferris State offers opportunities, often at little or no cost, that you may not encounter again.
 Learn to interact with all kinds of people and cultures.
 Attending activities can be fun and reduce stress.
 Students who are active in campus activities are more engaged in the campus community and succeed academically.
-For more information on our campus activities, please check out our website: Activity Center
+For more information on our campus activities check the campus calendar

 Using the concepts of the social change model for leadership development; leadership education and practice is broken into four phases.
 Each phase describes the key values to be learned and practiced, along with examples of opportunities currently being offered at Ferris State University.
-For more information about the Leadership Center, please check out our website: Leadership Center
+For more information about the Leadership Center, please check out our website: Career and Professional Success

 Providing opportunities for students to discover their career interests, articulate their skills, and locate internships and employment.
 The Career center also puts on various job fairs.
 Students are also able to receive one free interview full attire.
-For more information about the Career Center, please check out our website: Career Center
+For more information about the Career Center, please check out our website: Career and Professional Success

 It is a good way to impact your community, discover career options, boost your resume, and make connections with people that can help you during your college education.
 For more information on volunteer opportunities, please check out our website: Volunteering

 Join our team as a Resident Advisor, Community Advisor, or Senior Staff Advisor.
 Beyond the opportunities and experiences you gain directly from the job, staff members also receive the ability to work on a committee within the department.
 These are the major committees the department offers, however each building typically has smaller in-house committees as well.